 Obamacare limbo land for health care navigators

-Health and Human Services Secretary Kathleen Sebelius testifies before the House Energy and Commerce Committee about the troubled launch of the Healthcare.gov website October 30, 2013 in Washington, DC.
-The federal healthcare insurance exchange site has been plagued by problems since its launch on October 1.
+Health and Human Services Secretary Kathleen Sebelius testified before the House Energy and Commerce Committee about the troubled launch of the Healthcare.gov website in October 2013.

 Since the exchanges opened on October 1st, Toni Cohen has been in overdrive.